m0t0k1ch1/go-amazon-paapi/README.md

 go-amazon-paapi
 ===============

-Amazon PAAPI client for Go
+an Amazon PAAPI client for Go

 ## Example